cityofaustin/projects/_projects/mayors-blockchain-challenge/about/scenarios.md

 * Texas driver's license image file
 * myPass branding standards

-<sub>&ast;This is meant to illustrate only one possibility of how the Steven and Maggie might experience the interaction.</sub>
+<sub>&#42;This is meant to illustrate only one possibility of how the Steven and Maggie might experience the interaction.</sub>

 ### Things to keep in mind
 * How will you show that this ID is validated and verified?